oracle/oracle-db-appdev-monitoring/oracle-teq/README.md

 ### Create Oracle Database secret

-This steps illustrates how to create the K8s secret to store the Oracle Database User credentials that is used by Oracle Observability Exporter.
+This step creates the K8s secret to store the Oracle Database User credentials that is used by Oracle Observability Exporter.

 ```bash
 kubectl create secret generic db-secret         \